RoldSI/simonsure.com/content/reading.md

 ## Readings Ideas
 ### non-fiction
 - The Making of Princeton Univeristy by James Axtell
+- American History: A Very Short Introduction by Paul S. Boyer
+- The Worlds I See: Curiosity, Exploration, and Discovery at the Dawn of AI by Fei-Fei Li
 - Helsinki: A Cultural History by Neil Kent
 - Modern World History by Dan Allosso & Tom Williford
 - The Structure of Scientific Revolutions by Thomas S. Kuhn